glp-92/Java-SpringBoot-Backend/_doc_/AWSDeploy.md

 # Deploy Backend to AWS EC2

 EC2 instance will be used to deploy these services.
-Amazon ECS and Amazon RDS seems a better way to scale microservices architectures but that will be part of future improvements.
+Amazon ECS and Amazon RDS seems a better way to scale microservices architectures, but that will be part of future improvements.

+It is higly recommended instead of installing dependencies directly on the instance.
+To learn more about deploying a backend on Docker containers, visit [deploy Backend on Docker containers](DockerDeploy.md)

-## Step by step Deployment
+## Step by step AWS EC2 Deployment
 1. Register on Docker Hub:
     To host docker images, register on [Docker Hub](https://hub.docker.com/) Login into the account with bash with credentials: